 Koryu martial arts use the Menkyo system to grade students.
 This is a contrast from gendai budo that gives out martial art belt ranks.

 Gendai Budo (現代武道) means “modern martial way”.
 The term applies to martial arts that developed post-Meiji Restoration, around 1868.

-Gendai budo focus on self-improvement first and self-defense second.
+Gendai budo focuses on self-improvement first and self-defence second.
 The older martial arts are the exact opposite.

 Also, all gendai budo martial arts use the martial art belt system to rank practitioners.
 This system was first used in Judo, where Jigoro Kano used black to signify dan-grade and white for the rest.